fgmacedo/python-statemachine/docs/states.md

 # States

-State, as the name sais, holds the representation of a state in a statemachine.
+State, as the name says, holds the representation of a state in a statemachine.

 ## State